Mendiola Street: 2025

-More than 5,000 youth participated in an October 17 anti-corruption protest at Mendiola lead by Anakbayan and other groups.
+More than 5,000 youth participated in an October 17 anti-corruption protest at Mendiola led by Anakbayan and other groups.
 The mobilization called for the removal of both President Marcos Jr. and Vice President Duterte.

 On September 21, 2025, as protests gathered in Luneta Park and EDSA Shrine, a group of unidentified masked rioters clashed with the police on Mendiola Street, throwing stones and bottles, and waving the Philippine flag, anarchy symbols, and the Straw Hat Pirates' Jolly Roger near the Mendiola Peace Arch in an attempt to break through the police line shielding the road to Malacañang Palace amidst the anti-corruption rallies.
 The police tried to defend the bridge.
 The rallyists then proceeded to destroy barricades and police defenses, and fires lit up on an excavator in the middle of the street and along the road.
 As a result of the chaos, authorities then started throwing tear gas, using water cannons, and arrested 17 rioters.
 There were 48 injured on both the rallyist and police sides, which led to rallyists retreating from Mendiola Street.

 Rallies have continued throughout October.
 On October 3, teachers, led by the Alliance of Concerned Teachers, 'walked-out' against corruption.
 Meanwhile, on October 17, youth groups such as Anakbayan, UP Act Against Corruption Network, National Union of Students of the Philippines, and Kabataan Partylist launched a 5,000 youth mobilization.
 Both protests marched to Mendiola.